FidelusAleksander/ghcertified/content/questions/foundations/question-105.md

 ---
 archetype: "questions"
 title: "Question 105"
 question: "Which information can be found in the Pulse section in the Insights tab of a repository?
-(Choose three)"
+(Choose four)"
 draft: false
 ---